Chirag-kumar-ML/AIChamp/README.md

-Uploaded all the Linkedin profiles
+1-Uploaded all the Linkedin profiles
-TaskCode.ipnb contain code for these tasks.It contain code for three task.
+2-TaskCode.ipnb contain code for these tasks.It contain code for three task.